randosrandom/Space4AI/README.md

 ./dt_solver config/config_dt_solver.json
 ```

-If, you use the parallel version, you can set the total number of threads by either exporting the following environmental variable
+If you use the parallel version, you can set the total number of threads by either exporting the following environmental variable
 ```bash
 export OMP_NUM_THREADS=<NUM_THREADS>
 ```